Bamboozlerrl/Rule-Edits/README.md

   - (3) Players who are called up to a Majors league team AND play in Majors league games will be ineligible to play in Novice league for the current week unless otherwise approved by the CRC.

 #### Section F - Out of League Substitutions (OOLs)
-  - (1) An OOL sub may be requested by a team when a captain or player is suspended, G.I. dropped or is otherwise unable or unwilling to complete the season.
+  - (1) An OOL may be requested by a team when a captain or player is suspended, G.I. dropped or is otherwise unable or unwilling to complete the season.
-  - (2) Prior to the season's start, there will be a sign up form provided in discord for players to opt-in to becoming an OOL sub.
+  - (2) Prior to the season's start, there will be a sign up form provided in discord for players to opt-in to becoming an OOL.
-    - (a) Players that are signed up for the season already will be ineligible to sign up as an OOL sub.
+    - (a) Players that are signed up for the season already will be ineligible to sign up as an OOL.
-  - (3) The CRC will create a list of OOL subs from the signups at their discretion.
+  - (3) The CRC will create a list of OOLs from the signups at their discretion.
-  - (4) The captains will be asked to do a blind bid for each OOL sub.
-The second highest bid will be the OOL sub's value for the season.
+  - (4) The captains will be asked to do a blind bid for each OOL.
+The second highest bid will be the OOL's value for the season.
-  - (5) In the case that an OOL sub is needed, the captain may select an OOL sub from the list.
+  - (5) In the case that an OOL is needed, the captain may select an OOL sub from the list.
-    - (a) The player selected must have a TC value of 90% or less of the auction value of the player being replaced.
+    - (a) The player selected must have a TC value < 90% of the auction value of the player being replaced.
     - (b) The player selected must also agree to join the roster.
-If they decline, they will be removed from the OOL sub list for the remainder of the season.
+If they decline, they will be removed from the OOL list for the remainder of the season.
+    - (c) The player selected will retain any restrictions that were held by the player being replaced.
 ___
 ### Article V - Player Restrictions